minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 }
 ```

+### Multiple throwing types in the same do statement

-2. A plain throwing function that throw different errors inside the same `do` statement are type-erased into the `catch` statement, being possible to (as of today), `catch` concrete errors and handle them if needed.
+A plain throwing function that throw different errors inside the same `do` statement are type-erased into the `catch` statement, being possible to (as of today), `catch` concrete errors and handle them if needed.

 ```swift
 public func foo() throws {